Do you offer Telephone or Videochat therapy?

 We are conveniently located in downtown Philadelphia.

-Walking – We are a short walk from center city high rise offices at 16th and Cherry St., if you want to catch us during your lunch break.
+Walking – We are a short walk from the high rise offices in Center City at 16th and Cherry St., if you want to catch us during your lunch break.

 Public Transportation – We are 1 block north of the Suburban Station stop on the Regional Rail.
 We are a 1.5 blocks West of the Race/Vine Street stop on the Broad Street subway line.
 The 2 and 27 buses stop at 16th and Cherry St. and 16th and Race St.; the 48 bus stops at 15th and Arch St.; the 2 and 48 buses stop at 17th and Arch St. All within a 1 block radius of our office at 1531 Cherry St.

 Driving – We are the Broad Street exit off of RT 676 coming from RT 76 or RT 95.
 You will take a right on 15th street going South off 676E.
 You will continue onto 15th street from the exit off 676W.
 You will then turn right onto Cherry Street and find our office on the corner of Cherry and Mole St.

 There are plenty of parking lots available within a 1 block radius of our office.
 Please be mindful that during the day (before 5pm) these lots can cost ~$25/hour.
 After 5pm these lots offer discounts, some of them as little as $5/hour.

 Street parking is available by meter (some credit card, some coin) on Race Street, 15th Street, and 16th Street.
 After 6pm, 15th Street and Cherry Street are free in certain areas.
 Callowhill Street (north of Vine St.) and 16th Street have credit card operated meter parking until 8pm and then it’s free.

 For those of you who like to feel the wind in their hair, there is motorcycle parking on Cherry St., in between 16th and 17th Street.
 Or, there are bicycle racks on Cherry Street in between 15th and 16th street.